Danish England

 1030

-In this year King Olaf came again to Norway; and the people gathered against him, and fought against him, and he was there slain.
+In this year King Olaf came again into Norway; and the people gathered against him, and fought against him, and he was there slain.

 Anglo-Saxon Chronicle Manuscripts D and E[*]